-GHGs Description Sources Health Effects feedback loop in check.
-As an example, when water vapor increases in the atmosphere, more of it would eventually condense into clouds, which are more able to reflect incoming solar radiation (thus allowing less energy to reach the earth's surface and heat it up) (11).
-CO2 CO 2 is an odorless and colorless GHG.
+GHGs Description Sources Health Effects CO2 feedback loop in check.
+As an example, when water vapor increases in the atmosphere, more of it would eventually condense into clouds, which are more able to reflect incoming solar radiation (thus allowing less energy to reach the earth's surface and heat it up) (12).
+CO2 is emitted from Outdoor levels of CO2 are not GHG.
 Since the industrial revolution began in the mid- 1700s, the sort of human activity that increases GHG emissions has increased dramatically in scale and distribution.
 Data from the past 50 years suggests a corollary increase in levels and concentrations.
 As an example, prior to the industrial revolution, CO 2 concentrations were fairly stable at 280 parts per million (ppm).
 Today, they are around 370 ppm, an increase of more than 30%.
-Left unchecked, the concentration of CO 2 in the atmosphere is projected to increase to a minimum of 540 ppm by 2100 as a direct result of anthropogenic sources (12).
-CO 2 is emitted from natural and manmade sources.
+Left unchecked, the concentration of CO 2 in the atmosphere is projected to increase to a minimum of 540 ppm by 2100 as a direct result of anthropogenic sources (13). natural and manmade sources.
 Natural sources include: the decomposition of dead organic matter; respiration of bacteria, plants, animals, and fungus; evaporation from oceans; and volcanic outgassing.
 Anthropogenic sources include: the burning of coal, oil, natural gas, and wood.
-CO 2 is naturally removed from the air by photosynthesis, dissolution into ocean water, transfer to soils and ice caps, and chemical weathering of carbonate rocks (13).
-Outdoor levels of CO 2 are not high enough to result in negative health effects.
+CO 2 is naturally removed from the air by photosynthesis, dissolution into ocean water, transfer to soils and ice caps, and chemical weathering of carbonate rocks (14). high enough to result in negative health effects.
 According to the National Institute for Occupational Safety and Health (NIOSH) high concentrations of CO 2 can result in health effects such as: headaches, dizziness, restlessness, difficulty breathing, sweating, increased heart rate, increased cardiac output, increased blood pressure, coma, asphyxia, and/or convulsions.
-It should be noted that current concentrations of CO 2 in the earth's atmosphere are estimated to be approximately 370 ppm, the actual reference exposure level (level at which adverse health effects typically occur) is at exposure levels of 5,000 ppm averaged over 10 hours in a 40-hour workweek and short-term reference exposure levels of 30,000 ppm averaged over a 15-minute period (14).
+It should be noted that current concentrations of CO 2 in the earth's atmosphere are estimated to be approximately 370 ppm, the actual reference exposure level (level at which adverse health effects typically occur) is at exposure levels of 5,000 ppm averaged over 10 hours in a 40-hour workweek and short-term reference exposure levels of 30,000 ppm averaged over a 15-minute period (15).